aspyrx/ipaces.org/src/routes/about/bylaws/index.md

 ## ARTICLE IV.
 ELECTION

-The term of the Chair, Associate Chair, Treasurer and other Council members shall be one year.
+The term of the Chair, Associate Chair, Treasurer and other Council members shall be two years.
 The Treasurer and other Council members can be re-elected.
 The Chair cannot be re-elected immediately after his/her tenure.
 When the Chair's term expires, the Associate Chair automatically becomes the Chair.
 Nominations of the new Associate Chair and Council members shall be made to the